-The common mode range and the common mode rejection ratio shall be sufficient to maintain a 5:1 signal to noise ratio in the environment specified in 7.7, measured at the input to the transceiver cable receiver.
-The common mode DC voltage at the input of the receiver shall be in the range of zero to +5 Vdc..
+The common mode range and the common mode rejection ratio shall be sufficient to maintain a 5:1 signal-to-noise ratio in the environment specified in 7.7, measured at the input to the transceiver cable receiver.

+The DC common-mode voltage on the transceiver cable shall be determined by the controller (not the transceiver) and shall be in the range of 0 to 5 volts.